-attribute less worth to girls than boys after they are born, which is rooted in cultural and social practices that are discriminatory towards women, as are inheritance laws that prevent daughters from inheriting property in the same way that sons do.
-Available data demonstrate that in 2012 prenatal sex selection was present not only in countries in South and East Asia, such as China and India, but also in south-eastern Europe and the southern Caucasus.
-Nevertheless, countries such as South Korea have managed to reverse the historical prevalence of this practice through a combination of socioeconomic policies centered around women's access to education, urbanization and instituting a national welfare system for elderly people, who find themselves less dependent on their sons when reaching old age.
+Although some cultural norms and practices can empower women and promote their human rights, certain traditions and religious values can be used as a justification for violence against women.
+Across the world, certain cultural norms and beliefs have often been used to justify harmful practices, such as female genital mutilation, child marriage and son preference, which result in violence against women and girls.
+When these harmful practices lead to the death of women and girls, they represent another form of genderrelated killing.
+Such practices include female infanticide, which is linked to sex-selective abortions.
+While abortion may not be considered a crime under many jurisdictions, sex-selective abortions that favour male babies have been labelled "femicide" in some contexts.
+This practice is said to occur when parents attribute less worth to girls than boys after they are born, which is rooted in cultural and social practices that are discriminatory towards women, as are inheritance laws that prevent daughters from inheriting property in the same way that sons do.
+78 Available data demonstrate that in 2012 prenatal sex selection occurred not only in countries in South and East Asia, such as China and India, but also in South-Eastern Europe and the southern Caucasus.
+Nevertheless, countries such as the Republic of Korea have managed to reverse the historical prevalence of this practice through a combination of socioeconomic policies centred around women's access to education, urbanization and instituting a national welfare system for elderly people, who find themselves less dependent on their sons when reaching old age.80